-I don't know what they did to the ground in the 1800's or how extensive their work was when they rebuilt the maze but maybe there are still some bricks and brick plates or tiles in the ground in the maze.
-Probably gardeners have been finding parts of 'old water cisterns' or 'septic tanks' for the last 400 years and have not known what the brick material was really used for.
+I don't know what they did to the ground when they rebuilt the maze but maybe there are still some bricks and brick plates or tiles in the ground in the maze.
+Probably gardeners have been finding parts of 'old water cisterns' or 'septic tanks' for the last 400 years and have not known what the brick material was used for.
 I'd bet with ground penetrating radar someone could locate a lot of these in no time.
 It seems there was metal involved such as nails so maybe even a metal detector will turn something up.

-I probably used enough bricks to pay a workman's wages for a year so they may have all been removed.
-However, we had lots of loose bricks on the property so at least some of them may still be there.
+I probably used enough bricks building the maze to pay a workman's wages for a year so they may have all been removed.
+However, we had lots of loose bricks on the property that were easier to access so at least some of the maze bricks may still be there.
 Look for shallow depressions in the shape of planters.

-When I had large parties, mainly for hunts, which might go on for five days or more, we would usualy take a day off to play games.
-One day was spent racing through the maze.
+When I had large parties, mainly for hunts, which might go on for five days or more, we would usually take a day off to play games.
+One day was sometimes spent in the maze.
 We would have one race in the morning and one in the afternoon.
 Every one would bet and each person would stagger their starting times by a few minutes.
 Then we timed when they came out.
 Afterwards we would pay off bets that we made with each other and take a break for lunch.

-People would often mark the path with small objects, coins, threads, broken off leaves or else they would even slit leaves all so they could win the afternoon race.
-So during lunch I would send in a number of gardeners to straighten up the maze and trim off broken leaves.
-I would sometimes tell my guests that there were too many markers were being left in the maze and that to make things more interesting I would just have the gardeners move some of the markers to different locations, instead of removing them like I normally did.
+People would often mark the path with small objects, coins, threads, broken off leaves or else they would slit leaves so they could win the afternoon race.
+So during lunch I would send in a number of gardeners into the maze.
+I would tell the party goers it was to straighten up the maze and trim off broken leaves.
+I would sometimes tell my guests that there were too many markers being left in the maze and that to make things more interesting I would just have the gardeners move some of the markers to different locations, instead of removing them like I normally did.

-What the four workmen were mainly doing was swapping around the planters.
-Where there had been a wall before lunch there would now be a path and one of the four open pathways nearby would have become a wall.
+What the workmen were mainly doing was swapping around the planters.
+Where there had been a wall before lunch there would now be an open path and one of the four open pathways nearby would have become a wall.
 I had this done while everyone was eating lunch and no one ever knew about it.

 Then everyone would bet ten times as much since they were certain that they had the maze memorized.
 I would just watch them lose their money.
-The ships captains took it the hardest since their lives often depended on their memory and being able to navigate without error.
+The ships captains took it the hardest since their lives often depended on their memory and being able to navigate through mazes of islands and rivers without error.
 They would often break down in tears.